by Ralph Holmen

 5. Do these duties and obligations mean that association leaders are responsible for performing their jobs perfectly?

 Fortunately the answer to that is no. Even these principles of law imposing fiduciary duties don’t require perfection.
 The “Business Judgment Rule” protects association leaders by taking their intent into consideration.
 For example, as long as association leaders have acted in good faith—that is, seeking the best interests of the association—they will not be held liable for mistakes.
 Leaders might be held liable for association problems only if they intentionally or negligently failed to satisfy their fiduciary responsibilities.

 Ensure that your elected leaders are well aware of their fiduciary duties to the association by offering frequent and consistent education at your leadership training, strategic planning sessions, and even board meetings.
-Invite your association counsel to present a discussion and field questions about fiduciary duties, or contact the NATIONAL ASSOCIATION OF REALTORS®’ legal department for additional guidance. n
+Invite your association counsel to present a discussion and field questions about fiduciary duties, or contact the National Association of REALTORS®’ legal department for additional guidance.

 Ralph Holmen is associate general counsel at the National Association of REALTORS® in Chicago.
 He can be reached at 312-329-8200 or email@example.com.